 Chirps

-I'm getting suboptimal results when vibe-coding CSS animations and transitions.
-Can talented open-source developers please rise up to the occasion and work for free to help develop better training data for all of us.
+I'm getting suboptimal results when vibe-coding CSS animations.
+Can talented open-source developers please rise up to the occasion and work for free to help develop better training data for all of us?
 Cheers!

 June 27, 2025 Permalink #34